amritanjali123/Collaborative-Shopping/README.md

 ### Please Use Google Chrome

-  This work only on Google Chrome
+ Use of Google Chrome is suggested as some of the features may or may not work on other browsers.

 ## Technology used